 About the Juno HT1

-The Airbus Helicopters H135 Juno (Juno HT1) provides the basic rotary wing training role with the Defence Helicopter Flying School at RAF Shawbury, the oldest military pilot training school in the world.
+The Airbus Helicopters H135 Juno (Juno HT Mk.1) provides the basic rotary wing training role with No.1 Flying Training School (1 FTS) at RAF Shawbury, the oldest military pilot training school in the world.

 With all but a handful of the UK’s frontline military helicopters equipped with glass cockpits, the H135 (Juno HT1) has brought helicopter training into the modern era.
 It also ensures continuity and a logical progression for Royal Air Force, Royal Navy and Army Air Corps students through the UK Military Flying Training System.